Swastika epidemic of 1959–1960: Cologne incident and its spread

 Josef Schönen, members of far-right Deutsche Reichspartei.

 On the night of December 30, a synagogue in Notting Hill, London was also defaced.
 Following that, other similar incidents occurred in Aximinster to York; five Jewish members of Parliament were threatened.
 In the United States, swastikas were painted, anti-Semitic slogans were displayed and Jewish property were attacked.
 Later, similar incidents spread to about 34 countries.
-In the U.S., the Anti-Defamation League of B'nai B'rith reported approximiately 637 discrete incidents in 236 cities, which ranges from the construction and display of swastikas (84%), mail, telephone or personal threats (11%) to physical damage (5%).
+In the U.S., the Anti-Defamation League of B'nai B'rith reported approximately 637 discrete incidents in 236 cities, which ranges from the construction and display of swastikas (84%), mail, telephone or personal threats (11%) to physical damage (5%).
 20 percent of the targets are public school, library and college buildings.
 Numerous episodes also occurred in Italy, where a lively debate developed on the historical responsibilities of fascism.

 Response

 Then German chancellor Konrad Adenauer called his cabinet to emergency meeting and passed a law against Volksverhetzung, or hate crimes against ethnic groups.
 In West Berlin, 40,000 people marched against anti-Semitism.
 Willy Brandt, then mayor of Berlin, Pinchas Rosen, the Israeli Minister of Justice and White House all expressed their concern and opposition.

 In Britain, incidents targeting German employees and German products were reported.